Elemental (2023 film): Marketing

-Streaming and home media
+Home media

 Walt Disney Studios Home Entertainment released Elemental for digital download on August 15, 2023.
 It was then released on Ultra HD Blu-ray, Blu-ray, and DVD on September 26, 2023.
 The Ultra HD Blu-ray and Blu-ray copies contain deleted scenes, behind-the-scenes featurettes, an audio commentary, and the short Carl's Date.
 It was released on Disney+ on September 13, 2023, along with a making-of documentary Good Chemistry: The Story of Elemental.

-Disney announced that Elemental had 26.4 million views in the five days following its release on Disney+, becoming the most watched animated film on the platform during the week of its premiere since Turning Red (2022); Disney defined views as total stream time divided by runtime.
+Disney announced that Elemental garnered 26.4 million views in the five days following its release on Disney+, making it the most-streamed animated film on the platform during its premiere week since Turning Red (2022).
+Disney defines views as total stream time divided by runtime.
+Nielsen Media Research, which records streaming viewership on certain U.S. television screens, reported that the film had accumulated 8.5 billion minutes of watch time between 2020 and 2025, ranking No. 10 among the most-streamed films during that time frame.